opme/motor-driver/opm-inline/README.md

 CLK 24 pin on the TMC6200 is tied to GND using short wire for internal clock.
 This clock has accuracy of +-4%

 Exposed die pad: Connect the exposed die pad to a GND plane.
 Provide as many as possible vias for heat transfer to GND plane.
 Reference design has via for GND connection through SMT pad.
+Since TMC chip will be manually added for first batch, these through hole vias were used.
+If those are done by SMT in the future then some other solution for tying the pad to GRD may be needed.

+Mosfet pads go to +VM but do not use hole through vias.
 This limits the vendor ability to manufacture the board and increases cost due to those needed to be capped in the manufacturing process.
-Alternative is to put the via next to the SMT pad.
+Alternative is to put the via next to the SMT pad which is done in this design.

 # Part selection